darikoneil/CalSciPy/docs/source/main__roi_tools.rst

 arbitrary data structure.
 That is, we can load ROIs from any analysis software we want.
 A dictionary of ROIs can be easily formed using the default or custom :class:`ROI Handlers <CalSciPy.roi_tools.ROIHandler>`.
-Software-specific :class:`ROI Handlers <CalSciPy.roi_tools.ROIHandler>` are available for many major calcium imaging software packages and a :class:`metaclass <CalSciPy.roi_tools.ROIBase>` is provided for customizing your own.
+Software-specific :class:`ROI Handlers <CalSciPy.roi_tools.ROIHandler>` are available for many major calcium imaging software packages and a :class:`metaclass <CalSciPy.roi_tools.ROIHandler>` is provided for customizing your own.

 ROI instances
 `````````````